fonoster/fonos-rtpel7lb/README.md

 ## Specs

-- [ ] Receive request using the [NG Control Protocol](https://github.com/sipwise/rtpengine#the-ng-control-protocol) and forward to RTPEngine instances
+- [ ] Receive request using the [NG Control Protocol](https://github.com/sipwise/rtpengine#the-ng-control-protocol) and forward to instances of RTPEngine
 - [ ] Load balance RTP traffic using a round-robin algorithm
 - [ ] Implement a Restful API for internal service managment